Chia-vie/mockingpy/README.md

 This package is currently under development and will be updated continuously.

-Use at your own risk (see LICENCE for details).
+Use at your own risk.

 ## Attribution